Baloons & coins

 (5) Compare how many coins each person has and write <, > or = in the box.

-Lily, Sara and Robert collected coins in a piggy bank.
+Charlotte, Freya and Henry collected coins in a piggy bank.
 Look at how many coins each has and compare:

 (6) Who has more balloons?
 Compare and write <, > or =.

-Noah, Grace and Lucas were inflating balloons for the birthday party.
+Oscar, Grace and John were inflating balloons for the birthday party.
 Look at how many balloons each has and compare:

 Share exercise: